As-64/ctf-writeups/mindgames/writeup.md

 `gcc -shared -o exploit.so -lcrypto exploit.o`

-+ we want to transfer this to the target machine so we can execute the binary
+# we transfer the exploit to the target machine so we can execute the binary

++ start up a python server on your attacker machine

 `python3 -m http.server 8000`